From Action Labels to Sets: Rethinking Action Supervision for Imitation Learning from Corrective Feedback: Experiments

 To evaluate the methods, we introduced three metrics: (1) the mean square error (MSE) to optimal action: MSE between EBM's local minimum and the optimal action.
 (2) MSE to human action: the average MSE between each EBM's local minimum and its nearest human action.
 A smaller value indicates that the EBM is overfitting to the human action.
 (3) Variance across trials: the variance of the EBM values over the entire action space across ten trials.
 These metrics are computed by averaging the results over the 10 trials and are reported in the right side of Fig. \ref{Fig1_Illustration_generalization_across_state}.

-\textbf{CLIC learns consistent EBM landscapes across different trials} The PVP-trained EBM is over-optimistic and outputs low energy values for a large region of actions that are not present in the dataset, as in the left of Fig. \ref{Fig1_Illustration_generalization_across_state}.
-This occurs because its loss uses only observed action pairs, leaving the energy values of other actions uncontrolled.
-Conversely, IBC's loss function encourages human actions and discourages all other actions, even actions that are very similar to human actions.
+\textbf{CLIC learns consistent EBM landscapes across different trials} The PVP-trained model assigns high probability mass to a large region of actions that are not present in the dataset, as shown on the left of Fig. \ref{Fig1_Illustration_generalization_across_state}.
+This behavior arises because its pairwise ranking loss constrains only relative ordering between observed human and robot action pairs, leaving the probability density of other actions weakly constrained.
+As a result, the learned landscape satisfies the pairwise comparisons while remaining ambiguous elsewhere.
+Conversely, IBC's loss function encourages the policy to match each human action label while discouraging all other actions, including those that are very similar to human actions.
 Consequently, the IBC-trained EBM overfits the data, creating minima at individual human actions.
 This overfitting results in EBM landscapes with high variance across trials, as in the bottom-right of Fig. \ref{Fig1_Illustration_generalization_across_state}.
-In contrast, the CLIC-trained EBM maintains consistent landscapes, with minima close to the true optimal action and low variance across trials.
-This explains the superior performance of CLIC over IBC and PVP.
+In contrast, CLIC learns from set-valued supervision rather than single action labels, producing consistent energy landscapes with minima close to the true optimal action and low variance across trials.
+These results show that set-valued supervision yields more stable and accurate EBM landscapes than either pairwise comparisons or pointwise action targets, which helps explain the superior performance of CLIC over IBC and PVP in Section \ref{sec:exp:simulation}.

-\textbf{CLIC-Circular reduces to IBC under stricter assumptions} We demonstrate that as the desired action space shrinks, the behavior of CLIC-Circular reduces to that of IBC (see the middle of Fig. \ref{Fig1_Illustration_generalization_across_state}).
+\textbf{CLIC-Circular recovers the IBC in the limiting case} We demonstrate that as the circular desired action set shrinks, the behavior of CLIC-Circular reduces to that of IBC (see the middle of Fig. \ref{Fig1_Illustration_generalization_across_state}).
 By progressively increasing $\varepsilon$ to decrease the radius, the CLIC-trained EBM starts to split into several clusters.
 This leads to overfitting, evidenced by a decrease in MSE to human actions and an increase in MSE to the optimal action, as shown in the right of Fig. \ref{Fig1_Illustration_generalization_across_state}.
-As $\varepsilon \rightarrow 1$, the radius approaches zero, and the CLIC EBM landscape closely resembles the one trained using IBC.
-This observation highlights the key distinction between CLIC-Circular and IBC: imitating a circular desired action space rather than a single action.
-This distinction is crucial for training EBMs stably.
+In the limit $\varepsilon \rightarrow 1$, the radius approaches zero, and CLIC-Circular effectively reduces to pointwise supervision, yielding a learned energy landscape similar to IBC.
+This highlights the key distinction between the two methods: CLIC-Circular learns from set-valued action targets rather than pointwise action labels.
+This distinction is crucial for stable learning under noisy feedback.